 An historical and cultural survey of major American figures of the 19th century, including new research on women and African-American figures.
 Writers may include Emerson, Thoreau, Whitman, Melville, Dickinson, Poe, Hawthorne and Frederick Douglass.
-1 c.u.
-Prerequisite: WRT 107 with a final grade of C- or better.

 ENG 279 SURVEY OF AMERICAN LITERATURE II